Colonial Pipeline restarts operations days after major hack - WTMJ

 “I’m also an Uber Eats driver.
 I also need gas for that,” said Gatison, who added he probably won’t deliver food Wednesday night because he doesn’t want to wait in line again while the shortage continues.

-In North Carolina, 65% of gas stations were out of fuel, according to Gasbuddy.com, a technology firm that tracks real-time fuel prices across the country.
+In North Carolina, more than half of gas stations were out of fuel, according to Gasbuddy.com, a technology firm that tracks real-time fuel prices across the country.
 Just outside Raleigh, two people were charged with assault after fighting and spitting in each other’s faces while arguing over their spots in line Tuesday at a Marathon gas station, authorities said.

 North Carolina Democratic Gov. Roy Cooper urged people Wednesday to only buy gas if their tank is low, and to report any instances of price gouging.

-“We will continue our efforts to help make sure there is an adequate supply of fuel,” Cooper wrote on Twitter.

-Georgians were also getting squeezed, with 43% of stations there out of gas, according to Gasbuddy.com.
-In Virginia, 44% of stations were out, and in South Carolina, 16% had no fuel.
+Georgians and Virginians were also getting squeezed, with about half of stations there out of gas, according to Gasbuddy.com.

 Along the Appalachian Trail, which stretches from Georgia to Maine through some of the most rugged and remote terrain in the Southeast, hikers depend on car and van shuttles to ferry them to and from the trail and get them back to civilization.